0b01/bodine/README.md

 -----
 ![Bodine](https://raw.githubusercontent.com/Yoyodyne/bodine/master/blatant.png)
 #### What is Bodine?
-This is a writing tool.
-Press a hotkey and you can get:
+Bodine is a writing tool.
+Select a phrase, Press a hotkey and it does the following:
-- searches a phrase on Google Books for the number of results
+- searches selection on Google Books for correctness
-- finds synonyms in context and gets their respective number of results
+- finds synonyms in context and gets their respective correctness using Google books
-- context wildcard searching (i.e. "what you see is what you *")
+- matches wildcard in context (i.e. "what you see is what you *")
-- examples of usage
+- returns examples
-- historical data of phrase
+- shows historical usage

 This is in early beta with a barely functional GUI.
-If you like shabby software, this is for you!
+If you like shabby software, you should consider downloading it.
+More to come.
 #### Todo
 - [x] GUI
 - [ ] Select Google Books API by subject/genre